AyHelloWorld/cryptoshop/README.md

 ####<u>2- Encryption :</u>

 You can encrypt with AES-256, Serpent-256, or Twofish-256.
-If no algorithm is specified, py_cryptoshop use Serpent-256.
+If no algorithm is specified, Cryptoshop use Serpent-256.

 - A random 512 bits 'master_salt' is generated.
 It is split in two 256 bits salts.
 One for Argon2 derivation and one for authentication.
 - Argon2 generate a 512 bits master-key with the user passphrase and one of the two 256 bits salt.